 Leo: An bhfuil cead agam dul go dtí an leithiris.

 Translation: Can I go to the toilet?

 - In the TV show My Family Roger finds out his girlfriend finds foreign languages sexy, he proceeds to woo her in Welsh!
 Sadly he only knows a few phrases from when he worked in a tourist information centre.
-Alfie then tells her that he isn't really saying anything romantic and talks to her in welsh with some romantic phrases.
-They don't have any effect on her though and she just goes back to listening to Roger.
+He's soon caught when Alfie repeats what Roger is actually saying in englishnote .
+Alfie then tells her the romantic phrases claimed he was saying in the proper welsh.
+They don't have any effect on her though and asks Roger to keep telling her about the roadworks in Welsh.

 - In one episode of The Wonder Years, 8th grader Kevin Arnold has a daydream in French class.
 In his dream, his crush speaks sexy French to him, and Kevin responds each time with the only French phrase he knows: "Would you like some butter?"
 Both sides of the conversation would sound equally romantic if they weren't subtitled, though!

 - Mentioned in Scrubs where Elliot demonstrated the many ways she can speak German from cute to scary.

 Elliot: Yeah!
 I can do a sweet little milkmaid: "Guten Morgen... möchten sie die Kühe melken?"
 I can do an evil old hausfrau: "ISS DEIN SCHNITZEL, SONST KRIEGST DU KEIN NACHTISCH!"

 - Meaning of those two sentences: "Good morning... do you want to milk the cows?" and "EAT YOUR SCHNITZEL, OR NO DESSERT FOR YOU!" respectively.